Still34/landing/_posts/writeup/2020-07-14-rgbctf-part2.md

 ![Descriptor decode result](/assets/images/posts/rgbctf-2020-07-14/pi1-02.png)

 The descriptors found in the log are for system control and vendor-specific applications, neither of which is keyboard.
-I decided to scroll a little in wireshark, and reached a block of HID Reports.
+I decided to scroll a little in Wireshark, and reached a block of HID Reports.

 ![A block of reports](/assets/images/posts/rgbctf-2020-07-14/pi1-03.png)